Top 10 Marketing Surveys and Marketing Survey Questions

 3. Product Research Surveys

-Product research surveys make up 14% of the top 10 marketing surveys.
-They rank 3rd on the list.
-Want to effectively market new features of your product?
-First you need to understand how your customers use them!
+Product research surveys account for 14% of the most popular marketing surveys.
+If you want to effectively market new features of your product, you need to understand how your customers use them.
 And to do that, you need to ask effective product survey questions.

 Examples of marketing survey questions for a product research survey: